ZixuanShi/ZixuanCraft/README.md

 ## Future Plans
 - Add village
 - More terrains like sand, river, mountain
-- May 11th, Control menu
-- Performance when creating a new chunk
-- Video
-- BGM

 ## Known Issues
-- There are some tree leaves in the air which don't attach to any tree trunks.
-- UI inventory is not exactly working as I want to
 - Controller can't manipulate all inventory UI mouse
 - The NavMesh is limited, if the player walk towards one direction for ~15 mins, the NPC won't be able to find a path.